Lake Papakeechie Sustainability Initiative

 To fulfill its mission and vision, LaPSI employs multiple approaches and methods, including but not limited to: (a) the collection, analysis, archiving and communicating of scientific data on water quality, and on other biological and ecological parameters; (b) responsible applications of contemporary management, control and conservation measures; (c) consistent monitoring and assessment of aquatic and non-aquatic microorganisms, plants and animals; (d) supporting and promoting sustainable behaviors and activities by lake residents with respect to use of the lake as a natural resource and source of pleasure; and (e) ensuring and promoting the private character of Lake Papakeechie.

 LaPSI was incorporated in the State of Indiana on March 15, 2017 as a domestic nonprofit corporation, and a Certificate of Incorporation has been issued.
-As of this writing (March 17, 2017), LaPSI is in the process of filing paperwork with the Internal Revenue Service to secure 501(c)(c3) tax status.
+On June 29, 2017, LaPSI was granted 501(c)(3) tax-exempt status by the Internal Revenue Service.
+LaPSI, Inc. ByLaws and Conflict of Interest Policy are found below.

 Members and Contact Information